WSWCWaterDataExchange/WaDE2.0/source/WaDEApiFunctions/v2/README.md

 # Validating Compliance

 Currently validating the API's compliancy with OGC is done manually using their [online service](https://cite.opengeospatial.org/teamengine/viewSessions.jsp).
-But you can also clone the following repositories if you want to run the tests locally.
+An account is required.
+You can also clone the following repositories if you want to run the tests locally.

 - https://github.com/opengeospatial/ets-ogcapi-features10 (Local)
 - https://github.com/opengeospatial/ets-ogcapi-edr10 (Local)